Substance Abuse Billing Services in Arizona

 Blue Cross Blue Shield of Arizona processes the largest share of Arizona commercial substance abuse claims.
 We know their AZ specific fee schedules, prior authorization requirements for substance abuse procedures, and their appeal timelines when claims are denied.
 Substance use disorder records require patient-specific consent for each disclosure, stricter than HIPAA.
 Billing transmissions must comply with Part 2 rules.

-AHCCCS routes substance abuse patients through 5 managed care plans: Arizona Complete Health, Mercy Care, Banner, and 2 more.
+AHCCCS (Arizona Health Care Cost Containment System) routes substance abuse patients through 7 managed care plans: Mercy Care (Aetna subsidiary), Arizona Complete Health (Centene), Banner University Family Care, and 4 more.
 Each MCO has its own substance abuse authorization and billing rules that we manage.

-Noridian processes Medicare substance abuse claims in Arizona with its own Local Coverage Determinations.
-We navigate Noridian's policies around level-of-care coding to prevent medical necessity denials.
+Noridian Healthcare Solutions (Jurisdiction F) processes Medicare substance abuse claims in Arizona with its own Local Coverage Determinations.
+We navigate Noridian Healthcare Solutions (Jurisdiction F)'s policies around level-of-care coding to prevent medical necessity denials.

 Denial Prevention for Arizona Substance Abuse